gimesi/statusboard-mailchimp-subscribers/README.md

 - This is just a minimal 3-minute-example.
 Of course you can change, modify, adapt and go crazy with it.
 - The script is primarily intended for my personal use and is provided **"as is"**.
 I have no plans of making updates on a regular basis.
 There's no warranty expressed or implied.
 Use it at your own risk.
 - Anyway, if you have suggestions, corrections, or just want to say hello, please feel free to drop me a line on Twitter ([@gimesi](http://twitter.com/gimesi)).

+## Dependencies & Credits
+This script relies on the "Mini MailChimp API v2 wrapper" by Drew McLellan which can be found at https://github.com/drewm/mailchimp-api